Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 “I still remember the legends and pranks my counselor pulled on me ten years ago,” CJ said as he stuck a loop of masking tape onto one of the incoming camper’s room signs on the third floor of Bickford Hall, the future home of eighteen seventh-grade campers.
 “The Observatory Legend, the Legend of Paul Newton, squirt gun wars at night…” The veteran counselor closed his eyes as sweet memories played like a movie in his mind.

-Brandon smiled and shook his head as he pressed the last room sign onto a door of one of his future campers.
+Brandon smiled and shook his head as he pressed the last room sign onto one of his future camper’s doors.

 Morris College All-Sports Camp